 Several previous studies have examined the relationship between a company's business strategy and stock price crash risk.
 Still, none has discussed the moderating effect of ESG disclosure on the relationship between a company's business strategy and stock price crash risk.
 This study was conducted in all companies listed on the Indonesian Stock Exchange.
 Our concern in a developing country, Indonesia because differences in culture and regulatory requirements may also lead to different results (Aggarwal et al., 2009).
 In addition, heterogeneity or differences in research results are also caused by the characteristics of the data used in the study (Bajzik, 2021).
 Based on Singhania and Saini's findings (2022), Indonesia is one of the countries with low ESG disclosure.
 In developing countries, ESG evaluation is still very early, in which investors tend to be speculative rather than paying attention to fundamental matters (Feng et al., 2022).
-Differences in culture and regulatory requirements may also lead to different results (Aggarwal et al., 2009).
-In addition, heterogeneity or differences in research results are also caused by the characteristics of the data used in the study.
+Differences in culture and regulatory requirements may also lead to differences in research results (Aggarwal et al., 2009).
+In addition, heterogeneity or differences in a still very early, in which investors tend to be speculative rather than paying attention to fundamental matters (Feng et al., 2022).
+Differences in culture and regulatory requirements may also lead to differences in research results are also caused by the characteristics of the data used in the study.